Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 Yes, there are several Virginia laws designed to protect internet users.

-Section 18.2-152.4 of the Code of Virginia prohibits computer trespass by making it is a Class 1 misdemeanor (up to 12 months in jail) for any person, with malicious intent, to do any of the following:
+Section 18.2-152.4 of the Code of Virginia prohibits computer trespass by making it a Class 1 misdemeanor (up to 12 months in jail) for any person, with malicious intent, or through deceptive means without authority, to do any of the following:

 - temporarily or permanently remove, halt, or disable any computer data, computer programs or computer software from a computer or computer network;